DNS

 Displays information about DNS.

-Configuration Examples for the DNS Client
+Configuration examples for the DNS client

-The following example shows how to establish a domain list with several alternate domain names:
+This example shows how to establish a domain list with several alternate domain names:

 ip domain-list csi.com